Generic Name: Porfimer (POR fi mer)

 - Very bad and sometimes deadly stomach or bowel problems have happened with porfimer.
 This includes stomach or bowel bleeding, holes or tears, and tissue death.
 Call your doctor right away if you have fever or chills; black, tarry, or bloody stools; stomach pain; stomach swelling/throwing up blood or throw up that looks like coffee grounds.

 What are some other side effects of Porfimer?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Constipation, diarrhea, stomach pain, upset stomach, throwing up, or feeling less hungry.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If you have any questions about porfimer, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about porfimer, please talk with your doctor, nurse, pharmacist, or other health care provider.